sevrinn/interactive-rating-component/README.md

 Everything is styled mobile first.

-- the star image and the rating number selectors were given the same base styling because their round backgrounds are the same, the ratingBtns are given extra classes for hover and active states.
+the star image and the rating number selectors were given the same base styling because their round backgrounds are the same, the ratingBtns are given extra classes for hover and active states.

-- _variable colors contain a combo of hsl and hsla colors
+_variable colors contain a combo of hsl and hsla colors

--When everthing was styled for mobile, I decided to take a break from css and work on some JS functionality.
+When everthing was styled, I decided to take a break from css and work on some JS functionality.
 I broke down the functionality into smaller bits.
 - rating numbers
   - when a rating is clicked, its background is highlighted